mendix/docs-site-test/content/en/docs/refguide7/desktop-modeler/application-logic/common-elements/expressions/special-checks.md

 ## Checking Whether an Object Is Synced<a name="synced"></a>

-{{% alert type="info" %}}
+{{% alert color="info" %}}

-This function is available only in expressions for [conditional visibility or editability](conditions), as only they are evaluated client-side.
+This function is available only in expressions for [conditional visibility or editability](/refguide7/conditions/), as only they are evaluated client-side.

 This was added in Mendix 7.1.